gis-rpd/pipelines/README.md

   worry about scheduler usage details etc.
 - Built-in check-pointing: Easy restart and skipping of already completed steps
-- Pipelines work out of the box on aquila (GIS) or the [National Super Computing Center (NSCC)](http://help.nscc.sg/) (PBS Pro) without any changes required by the user
+- Pipelines work out of the box on GIS's aquila (UGE) or the [National Super Computing Center (NSCC)](http://help.nscc.sg/) (PBS Pro) without any changes required by the user
-- Pipelines are divided into steps that are automatically run in parallel whenever possible so that each step makes optimal use of resources
+- Pipelines are divided into steps that are automatically run in parallel where possible and each step tries to make optimal use of resources

 ## Overview